Buddhābhiṣeka: Terms

+Theravada Buddhism

 Burmese rituals

 Burmese Buddhists perform consecration rituals for images of the Buddha used for veneration both at home and at public places of worship, such as monasteries and pagodas.
 Before a Buddha statue is used for veneration, it must be formally consecrated in the buddhābhiseka maṅgala ritual.
 The Burmese language verb for consecrating a Buddha image is anegaza tin (အနေကဇာတင်ခြင်း).
-This consecration ritual is led by a Buddhist monk, who recites aneka jāti saṃsāraṃ (translated as 'through the round of many births I roamed'), the 153rd verse of the Dhammapada (found in the 11th chapter), which are believed to be the first words uttered by the Buddha upon attaining Buddhahood.
+This consecration ritual is led by a Buddhist monk, who recites aneka jāti saṃsāraṃ (translated as 'through the round of many births I roamed'), the 153rd verse of the Dhammapada (found in the 11th chapter), which is believed to be the first words uttered by the Buddha upon attaining Buddhahood.
 The consecration rite, which can last a few hours, is held in the morning and consists of four primary parts: